What is a first seizure evaluation?

 Every year, tens of thousands of kids need medical attention because of a first or newly diagnosed seizure.
-At Gillette Children’s Specialty Healthcare, specialists evaluate children—from infants to teens—who experience an unprovoked or prolonged seizure.
+At Gillette Children’s, specialists evaluate children—from infants to teens—who experience an unprovoked or prolonged seizure.

 Our First Seizure Clinic includes a team of specially trained nurse practitioners and pediatric neurologists who specialize in epilepsy.